There is an option now on your profile page

 - Deadpan Snarker: Ella, and Mary gets this quite a bit, but only when she's around Ella since she doesn't want to risk losing her job.

 - Disappeared Dad: Ella's father is killed crossing the Sualan border while gathering books for his enormous collection.
-Lucille's reaction to this? [[Jerkass Laugh your head off and tell Ella, who only just found out, to get to work.]]
+Lucille's reaction to this?
+Laugh her head off and tell Ella, who had only just found out, to get to work.

 - Earn Your Happy Ending: At first it seems like all the trouble Ella went through to get to the ball led to the she's supposedly living right now... until she tries to break off her engagement with her stupid, shallow Prince, gets thrown in the dungeon with the choice of either going through with the wedding or being left to the "mercy" of her guard, and decides to dig her way out through the hole that serves as a toilet.
 From there she travels over the border through the war-torn country of Suala, fighting off starvation and trying to avoid soldiers who might be looking for her to reach Jed at the refugee camp.

 - Fairy Godmother: Averted, as it turns out she never existed.